 Hadrian’s Wall country is quite simply a walker’s paradise, with stunning landscapes and a rich history.
 Hike Hadrian’s Wall as we walk across England coast to coast and inn to inn.
 Located in spectacular Northern England, Hadrian’s Wall was built in AD122 under the orders of Emperor Hadrian.
 The stone wall stretched for an amazing 73 miles and was successful in controlling the northern frontier of the Roman Empire.
-Noted as Europe’s largest surviving Roman monument, Hadrian’s Wall was designated a World Heritage Site by UNESCO and is the most protected landscape anywhere in the United Kingdom.
-It ranks alongside the pyramids in Egypt and the Taj Mahal in India.
+Likely the world’s largest surviving Roman construction, Hadrian’s Wall was designated a World Heritage Site by UNESCO.
+It is the most protected landscape anywhere in the United Kingdom.